aryan1113/aryan1113.github.io/guides/ml/in-prod/ds_search.md

 ## Things I don't understand well enough
 * Comparing document Vectors with the Query Vectors using cosine similarity is intuitive, but how do we generate the docVectors.
-* How do we evaluate Search results ?
-Not sure, haha will have to read and learn
 * Phrase completion / query suggestions

 ## Acknowledgements